nablem/invoicer/README.md

     ```

 3.  **Set Up Environment Variables**:
     Create a `.env` file in the root of the project.
-This file will store your database connection string.
+This file will store your database connection string and other configurations.
     ```env
     DATABASE_URL="file:./prisma/dev.db"
     ```

 4.  **Sync Database Schema**:
     Push the database schema directly to the database.
-This project uses a schema-first workflow and avoids using migration files for simplicity during development.
+This project uses a schema-first workflow.
     ```bash
     npx prisma db push
     ```